Municipio I: Transport

-The public transport is ensured by numerous access points to the rail lines, as well as many bus, trolleybuses and trams (line 8 towards Gianicolense and lines 5 and 14 towards Via Prenestina).
+Public transport is also ensured by numerous access points to the rail networks, as well as many buses, trolleybuses, and trams (including line 8 towards Gianicolense and lines 5 and 14 towards Via Prenestina).

-In this Municipio, or at its borders, there is Roma Termini railway station (the main railway yard in the town, with regional, national and international connections, among which the Rome–Naples high-speed railway), the Roma Ostiense railway station, the central sections of the Line A and Line B of the Metro (with interchange at Roma Termini) and the terminus of the three regional railways Rome-Lido, Rome North and Rome-Giardinetti.
-Roma Trastevere and Roma San Pietro railway stations are also very close and easily accessible.
+The municipio hosts, or directly borders, Roma Termini railway station, the main railway hub in the city.
+Termini handles regional, national, and international connections, including the Rome–Naples high-speed railway.
+The district is also served by Roma Ostiense railway station, the central sections of Line A and Line B of the Rome Metro (which interchange at Termini), and the termini of two regional railways: the Rome–Lido and the Rome North lines.
+The former Rome–Giardinetti narrow-gauge railway also operated here until its definitive closure in view of its conversion into a modern tramway (Line G).
+Additionally, Roma Trastevere and Roma San Pietro railway stations are located just outside the borders and are easily accessible.

-Roma Termini has a direct rail link with Fiumicino Airport, served by the Leonardo Express, as well as many bus lines both to Fiumicino and Ciampino Airports.
+Roma Termini provides a direct rail link to Fiumicino Airport via the Leonardo Express non-stop service, as well as numerous dedicated airport bus lines serving both Fiumicino and Ciampino airports.

+Public parks and gardens

+Despite its high urban density, Municipio I features some of Rome's most famous historic villas, public parks, and botanical gardens, offering significant green spaces within the ancient city center: